Heroes for the Five Elements

 1840

-out of which all things are composed.
+which all things are composed.
+Rather,

-elements can be combined with the dualistic yin-yang system to produce ten
+dualistic yin-yang system to produce ten stems (jikken).
+In

 this series of prints, historic and legendary heroes are likened to the ten stems.
 Robinson had seen only